WebAssembly/spec/md-proto/WebAssembly.md

 [exports](#export-section)), sections declaring [data](#data-section) and other
 implements used by the module, and sections defining [*functions*].
 For more information, see the [Module section](#module).

+WebAssembly modules can be encoded either in [binary format] for size and decoding efficiency or in [text format] for readability, and can be translated from either format to the other.

 WebAssembly code must be validated before it can be instantiated and executed.
 WebAssembly is designed to allow validation to be performed in a single linear